Delphi to contest pressure to file U.S. taxes despite UK tax base

 Auto parts supplier Delphi Automotive Plc (DLPH.N) said it would "vigorously contest" pressure by U.S. tax authorities to file taxes in the United States as a domestic company, when its tax base is in the UK.

-Delphi, which operates out of Detroit, is one among several American companies locked in a battle with the Internal Revenue Service over the use of offshore tax shelters.

-Mylan Inc (MYL.O) said on Thursday it would go ahead with the purchase of some non-U.S. businesses from Abbott Laboratories (ABT.N) despite the political opposition to tax-inversion deals.

-The IRS told Delphi in June that it would be taxed as a U.S. company due to the sale of its assets to Delphi Holdings LLP after it emerged from bankruptcy in 2009, Delphi said in a regulatory filing on July 31. (bit.ly/V7AVo3)
+The Internal Revenue Service told Delphi in June that it would be taxed as a U.S. company due to the sale of its assets to Delphi Holdings LLC after it emerged from bankruptcy in 2009, the company said in a regulatory filing on July 31. (bit.ly/V7AVo3)

 Delphi said it was reincorporated in the UK as a limited liability partnership, which allows it to save tax.
 The company said it had filed U.S. federal partnership tax returns between 2009 and 2011.